t3nsor/us-immigration-faq/green-card.md

 Note, however, that if you are placed in removal proceedings upon the denial of the adjustment of status application (see above), then this has a side effect of automatically revoking your EAD; USCIS is not required to send notice of revocation in such cases [58].

+## Has USCIS stopped approving I-485s because of the immigrant visa ban of April 22, 2020?
+No. The proclamation in question [62] applies to the issuance of immigrant visas at consular posts.
+It does not prevent USCIS from issuing green cards to individuals who have applied for adjustment of status from within the US.
+There had been some [speculation](https://www.rollcall.com/2020/06/12/administration-puts-hold-on-green-card-requests-from-us/) that I-485 processing had been paused, but the author of that article later posted an [update](https://www.rollcall.com/2020/06/17/immigration-agency-resumes-processing-u-s-based-green-cards/) clarifying that the supposed pause on I-485 adjudication was related to prioritizing limited USCIS resources and was not related to the immigrant visa ban.
+I-485s for all categories continued to be processed despite the proclamation of April 22, 2020.

 # References
 [1] INA 101(a)(15)(O)(i) ([8 USC §1101(a)(15)(O)(i)](https://www.law.cornell.edu/uscode/text/8/1101#a_15_O_i))
 [2] INA 289 ([8 USC §1359](https://www.law.cornell.edu/uscode/text/8/1359))